gasvaktin/gasvaktin-comparison/README.md

 # gasvaktin-comparison

 Collection of fuel price related data, like world market price of crude oil and currency rates.
+Visual representation and comparison of this data is attempted at [gasvaktin.is/comparison/](https://gasvaktin.is/comparison/).

 ## Requirements